enlighter/DBMS-Engineering-Lab/assign_3/README.md

 Make a directory to hold your Django project.
 Move into the directory afterwards:

-    mkdir ~/myproject
+    mkdir ~/testernet
-    cd ~/myproject
+    cd ~/testernet

 We can create a virtual environment to store our Django project's Python requirements by typing:

-    virtualenv myprojectenv
+    virtualenv testernetenv

-This will install a local copy of Python and `pip` into a directory called `myprojectenv` within your project directory.
+This will install a local copy of Python and `pip` into a directory called `testernetenv` within your project directory.

 Before we install applications within the virtual environment, we need to activate it.
 You can do so by typing:

-    source myprojectenv/bin/activate
+    source testernetenv/bin/activate

 Your prompt will change to indicate that you are now operating within the virtual environment.
-It will look something like this `(myprojectenv)user@host:~/myproject$`.
+It will look something like this `(testernetenv)user@host:~/testernet$`.

 Once your virtual environment is active, you can install Django with `pip`.
 We will also install the `mysqlclient` package that will allow us to use the database we configured:

     pip install django mysqlclient

-We can now start a Django project within our `myproject` directory.
+We can now start a Django project within our `testernet` directory.
 This will create a child directory of the same name to hold the code itself, and will create a management script within the current directory.
 Make sure to add the dot at the end of the command so that this is set up correctly:

-    django-admin.py startproject myproject
+    django-admin.py startproject testernet

 ## Configure the Django Database Settings